Home/Nutritional Comparison

 Fermented Radish

 Fermented radish is a probiotic-rich food that enhances gut health and digestion.
-It is low in calories and high in water content, making it a refreshing addition to meals.
+It is low in calories and high in vitamins and minerals, making it a nutritious addition to various dishes.

-Promotes gut health by providing beneficial probiotics that support digestion and nutrient absorption.
+Promotes gut health by providing beneficial probiotics that support digestion and enhance the gut microbiome.

-Rich in antioxidants, fermented radish can help reduce oxidative stress and inflammation in the body.
+Rich in antioxidants, fermented radish helps reduce oxidative stress and inflammation in the body.

 Acorn Squash